Suuuiiiiii/ReportRabbit-2.0/README.md

 Automate spam, hate, or impersonation reports

-> YOU are responsible for how you use ReportRabbit.
+> YOU are responsible for how you use ReportRabbit-2.0.
 The author takes no liability for any misuse.